MunirahT/Installing-and-launching-robot-arm-packages/README.md

 # Installing-and-launching-robot-arm-packages
-This repository shows the steps taken to install robot arm packages.
+This repository shows the steps taken to install  and run robot arm packages.

 These packages were tested under ROS Melodic  and Ubuntu 18.04.